Fredrikstrm/BLoB-extension-DLA/README.md

 # Bayesian Low-Rank Adaptation for Generative Tasks (BLoB Extension)

-**Course Project – Advanced Deep Learning / Probabilistic Machine Learning**
+**Course Project – Deep Learning, Advanced Course (DD2610)**
 **Authors:**
-- Fredrik Ström
+- Fredrik Ström - frest@kth.se
-- William Rosengren
+- William Rosengren - wrose@kth.se
-- Yuusuf Dahlstrand
+- Yuusuf Dahlstrand - yuusufd@kth.se

 This repository is an **extension of the original Bayesian PEFT (BLoB) codebase** by Wang et al. (NeurIPS 2024), adapted and extended as part of a course project.
+(Original repository: https://github.com/Wang-ML-Lab/bayesian-peft)
-Our work focuses on **reproducing, extending, and analyzing Bayesian Low-Rank Adaptation (BLoB)** in **encoder–decoder architectures and generative tasks**, with a particular emphasis on **abstractive summarization and uncertainty analysis**.
+Our work focuses on reproducing, extending, and analyzing Bayesian Low-Rank Adaptation (BLoB) in encoder–decoder architectures and generative tasks, with a particular emphasis on abstractive summarization and uncertainty analysis.

 ---

----

-## 🔍 Overview of the Original Codebase
+## Overview of the Original Codebase

 This repository builds on the official implementation of: